Regular procedure

 Legal aid is available for appeals, subject to a means test and in England and Wales a merits test, and availability of a representative.
 This means some appellants appear unrepresented.[57]

 In England and Wales, legal aid for legal advice and representation for the initial stage of an asylum case is called “Legal Help”.
-The work from claim, through interview up to decision, is paid as a fixed fee of £413 (€ 481).[56]
+The work from claim, through interview up to decision, is paid as a fixed fee of £413 (€ 496).[58]
 Exceptions include unaccompanied child applicants, and where the representative can evidence that they have undertaken work that equates to over 2 times the value of the fixed fee.
-An hourly rate can then be paid if the Legal Aid Agency, which assesses the claim for costs, accepts that 2 times the level of work was done and warranted.[57]
+An hourly rate can then be paid if the Legal Aid Agency, which assesses the claim for costs, accepts that 2 times the level of work was done and warranted.[59]
 Note that before April 2023 work at 3 times the value of the fixed fee was required in order to be paid at hourly rates.

 The low fixed fee and the significant jump to achieve an hourly rate both put pressure on conscientious representatives.
 The low fixed fee at these pre-appeal stages also makes it difficult to conduct a thorough examination of a complex case.
 The grant of legal aid for appeal depends on this assessment by the lawyer, and the award of legal aid contracts by the Legal Aid Agency depends on performance indicators including success at appeals.
-The system makes it difficult for representatives to stay in business.[58]
-Delays in decision making have also made claiming fees more difficult, although guidance was issued in 2022 aimed at easing this pressure.[59]
+The system makes it difficult for representatives to stay in business.[60]

 Legal assistance is not provided at the AIU or at the port of entry.
-Free legal assistance (funded as described above) is limited to advising the asylum seeker before and immediately after their asylum interview.
+Free legal assistance (funded as described above) is limited to advising the asylum applicant before and immediately after their asylum interview.
 This may include making additional written representations to the Home Office, which as a matter of usual policy are only allowed within five days after the interview.
-With some exceptions (including unaccompanied children and people who lack capacity), there is no public funding for a legal representative to attend the asylum interview.[60]
+With some exceptions (including unaccompanied children and people who lack capacity), there is no public funding for a legal representative to attend the asylum interview.[65]

 Appeal

-The legal aid fixed fee for appeals was changed in 2020 following the rolling out of a new online appeals process.[61]
-The new process required lawyers to conduct more work and the new fee structure meant that in fact lawyers would be worse off.[62]
-Following a successful challenge,[63] the new regulations were revoked and the rates were amended pending further consultation.[64]
+The legal aid fixed fee for appeals was changed in 2020 following the rolling out of a new online appeals process.[66]
+The new process required lawyers to conduct more work and the new fee structure meant that in fact lawyers would be worse off.[67]
+Following a successful challenge,[68] the new regulations were revoked and the rates were amended pending further consultation.[69]
+New rates were proposed by the government in 2025 and are currently under consultation.[70]

 New legal procedures arising from the Nationality and Borders Act prompted another consultation on renumeration for legal advice and representation under the Act; these include Priority Removal Notices (a truncated system of appealing removal) and appeals against decisions made by the National Age Assessment Board.
 Neither of these processes are in force yet.

-Following these consultations, new increased fixed fees were introduced for online appeals lodged after 1 April 2023.[65]
-Also in April 2023 a change was made meaning that once the value of the work on a case reached twice the value of the fixed fee, the work would all be paid at hourly rates.[66]
-In December 2023, changes were made to payment for work that will be done in relation to removal notices issued under the Illegal Migration Act 2023, although those provisions are not yet in force.[67]
-Another change was made allowing legal aid to be provided to someone in receipt of a removal notice under the Illegal Migration Act 2023 without the need for an assessment of that person’s finances to determine eligibility.[68]
+Following these consultations, new increased fixed fees were introduced for online appeals lodged after 1 April 2023.[71]
+Also in April 2023 a change was made meaning that once the value of the work on a case reached twice the value of the fixed fee, the work would all be paid at hourly rates.[72]

 The pressures described above do not apply in Scotland, where fees are not fixed, and there is no merits test for representing at a first appeal.
 For an appeal to the UT (IAC) where the FTT (IAC) has not given permission to appeal, a lawyer in Scotland must assess the merits of the case, and payment may be disallowed if the Scottish Legal Aid Board takes a different view.